uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/early-years-teaching-training.md

 $EY-graduate$

-There are also bursaries available of up to £5,000 for graduates with a first class degree, £4,000 for graduates with a 2:1, and £2,000 for graduates with a 2:2.
+Bursaries are available, including:

+ * £5,000 if you have a first class degree
+ * £4,000 if you have a 2:1 degree
+ * £2,000 if you have a 2:2 degree

 $EY-graduate-employment$